No results were found...

 By creating a memorable experience rather than pushing for another sale, it’s more likely that the buyer will make a referral or a repeat purchase.

 Abandoned cart emails go out when an email subscriber visits your checkout page but doesn’t hit buy, reminding them to complete the purchase.
-They are one of the most effective ways to drive sales as they go out to people who are already close to buying.
+Abandoned checkout emails are similar but go out when someone visits the checkout page without buying.

 Just include: